Book Review!

 Rosaline's Curse cover

 After an eight hundred-year-long magical nap, a princess wakes up to find herself in twenty-first century England.
-This might sound like the beginning of a modern retelling of “Sleeping Beauty.”
-But while Katharine Campbell’s novel Rosaline’s Curse begins this way, the titular heroine proves herself to be decidedly more than a warmed-over Disney princess.
+This might sound like the beginning of a typical modern retelling of “Sleeping Beauty.”
+But while Katharine Campbell’s novel Rosaline’s Curse begins this way, the titular heroine proves herself to be decidedly more than a Disney princess.
 Hers is a unique story filled with gentle humor and romance, Nutella sandwiches, stolen and re-stolen skeletons, and a pair of bothersome fairies.

 The story begins when Mark Reid, a forensic anthropology student, accidentally wakes up Princess Rosaline from her lengthy slumber in a tower.
 Mark tries to help her integrate into the modern world, initially communicating with Rosaline in Latin using a translation app that sometimes produces hilarious results.
 But dealing with culture shocks and learning the hard way not to run into the street aren’t Rosaline’s primary concern.
 Her horrible ex-fiancé from the 1200s, a sorcerer named Lord Julyan, is somehow still alive too.
 And he still wants to marry her.
 With some help from Mark, Rosaline tries to figure out what Julyan is doing, and how she can break the curse that seems to have befallen her.